spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 We recommend using JWT-based tokens to transfer required customer data between CIAM and Spryker for more details about JWT, see [JSON Web Tokens](https://auth0.com/docs/secure/tokens/json-web-tokens).

-There is a ready PHP-based library which provides JWT decoding such as [firebase/php-jwt](https://packagist.org/packages/firebase/php-jwt).
+There is a ready PHP-based library that provides JWT decoding such as [firebase/php-jwt](https://packagist.org/packages/firebase/php-jwt).

-### Install the required modules using Composer
+## Install the required modules using Composer

 Install the required modules: